AI Safety Camp connects you with a research lead to collaborate on a project – to see where your work could help ensure future AI is safe.

 - other team members

-All team members are expected to work at least 10 hours per week on the project, which includes joining weekly team meetings, and communicating regularly (between meetings) with other team members about their work.
+All team members are expected to work at least 5 hours per week on the project (this number can be higher for specific projects), which includes joining weekly team meetings, and communicating regularly with other team members about their work.

 Research Lead (RL)

 The RL is the person behind the research proposal.
-If a group forms around their topics, the RL will guide the research project, and keep track of relevant milestones.
+They will guide the research project, and keep track of relevant milestones.
 When things inevitably don’t go as planned (this is research after all) the RL is in charge of setting the new course.